Behind The Scenes at ISB

 Finding the balance

-With another year to go in Senior School, Sammy is still focused on school and tech crew.
+With another year to go in Senior School, Sammy is still focused on school and Tech Crew.
 He has many different ideas swirling around in his head about future plans from university to taking a gap year to interning.
-The possibilities are endless for this talented young man who has already taken the tech scene by storm at ISBasel.
+The possibilities are endless for this talented young man who has already taken the tech scene by storm at ISB.
 We look forward to seeing what the future holds!